junnjun/Keras_SuperResolution_SRResNet/README.md

 # 2D super-resolution on cardiac MR images

-A Keras implementation of super-resolution ResNet from ["Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network"](https://arxiv.org/abs/1609.04802), as a part of a master thesis project "Super-resolving cardiac MR images using deep learning" at Linköping University.
+A Keras implementation of super-resolution ResNet from ["Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network"](https://arxiv.org/abs/1609.04802), as a part of the master thesis project "Super-resolving cardiac MR images using deep learning" at Linköping University.

 Super-resolution on 3D cardiac MR volumes (using PyTorch) can be found [here](https://github.com/junnjun/3D-Super-resolution) (private at the moment)